becem-gharbi/nuxt-naiveui/docs/composables/useNaiveForm.md

 # useNaiveForm

-This composable is intended to be used with `n-form` naive-ui component.
+This composable is intended to be used with the `n-form` naive-ui component.
 It provides state management.
 It's better to explain it with an example.

 ```vue
 <template>